Tuesday, March 18, 2014

 She put one of the pills into her mouth, but because of the sobbing, was unable to get it down.
 Cleverly, I used child psychology to help her swallow the pill: "Swallow - the - pill - now - please."

 We Mother of the Year Award winners always say please to reinforce good manners in our kids.
-What a surprise when she cried even harder.
-By the time we left, water and pills had dribbled down her front, into her lap, and onto the carpet, upsetting us both even more.
+What a surprise when she cried harder.
+By the time we left the house, water and pills had dribbled down her front, into her lap, and onto the carpet, upsetting us both even more.

-After we got in the car, my son told me he'd forgotten his lunch money in the house, even though I had expressly instructed him to put it in his backpack.
+After we got in the car, my son told me his lunch money was in the house, even though I had expressly instructed him to put it in his backpack.
 "Oh, this is just great!"
 I said, stomping up the walk to unlock the front door for him.

 During high school, I volunteered every afternoon at a learning center for people with disabilities.
 There was one little boy, Vincent, who lit up every time I walked into his classroom and would rush to me for a hug.

-I wish you could picture him as clearly as I can: four years-old, Black, slight build, and an ever-present helmet.
+I wish you could picture him as clearly as I can: four years-old, Black, slight build, and an ever-present helmet to protect his head during seizures.
 He had the most beautiful eyes I had ever seen - huge, round eyes with long, curling eyelashes, and he was completely nonverbal.
 I was crazy about this child, and if he thought I was the highlight of his day, I knew he was the highlight of mine.

 One winter day, it was time to go home, so I started helping Vincent with his coat.
 Gently, I placed his little fist against the opening at the top of the sleeve and guided it in.
 About halfway through the sleeve, his fist stopped.
 I assumed he'd purposely grabbed onto the lining.